 Prevents the Exploitation of Women:

-The exploitation of women has always been a critical issue since for years.
+The exploitation of women has always been a critical issue for years.
 One of the major advantages of introducing this section is protecting women from getting exploited.
 If any woman is being subjected to cruelty as explained in the section, then it would be taken as a punishable offense.
 And whoever subjects her to cruelty shall be punished for three years or pay a penalty fine.

 Empowers the Women: